api3dao/oev-docs/docs/oev/searchers/understanding-auctioneer.md

   - The bidder does not have a pending withdrawal
   - The bidder has enough collateral
-  - A different bid has not been awarded in this auction round
+  - A different bid has not been awarded in this auction

   As a note, if there are multiple bids with the same collateral requirement, the Auctioneer does not specify which bid will be considered first.

-The first bid that satisfies all of the above criteria for an auction round is awarded.
-The bidder's collateral balance is deducted and the bid is marked as "awarded" for that auction round.
+The first bid that satisfies all of the above criteria for an auction is awarded.
+The bidder's collateral balance is deducted and the bid is marked as "awarded" for that auction.

 The auctioneer then prepares the encoded OEV update transaction for each awarded bid by having the airnodes of the dAPIs sign the winning bid and returning the